rahulkverma77/POWERBI-zomato/README.md

 The dataset is downloaded from Kaggle.

-Zomato API Analysis is for those who want to find the value for money restaurants in various parts of the country for the cuisines.
+Zomato Analysis is for those who want to find the value for money restaurants in various parts of the country for the cuisines.
 Additionally, this analysis caters the needs of people who are striving to get the best cuisine of the country and which locality of that country serves that cuisines with maximum number of restaurants.